Healthdirect Free Australian health advice you can count on.

 Key facts

-• Ultrasounds are generally painless and non-invasive.
+• Ultrasounds are usually painless and non-invasive.

 • Ultrasounds have many uses in pregnancy, including assessing gestational age (how advanced a pregnancy is), monitoring progress and screening for complications.